Unseeded American Sloane Stephens wins US Open

 Stephens, who had been sidelined for 11 months after a foot injury and underwent surgery in January, made her comeback at Wimbledon and entered this summer's US Open Series ranked 957th.
 But she's been on a tear in the North American events, reaching the semifinals in Toronto and Cincinnati.

 "I had surgery January 23," Stephens said.
 "If someone told me then that I'd win the US Open, 'It's impossible,' I would say.
 'It's absolutely impossible.'
-My journey to get here, coming back, just being able to keep it all together and have such a great team behind me -- this journey's been incredible. and I honestly wouldn't change it for the world."
+My journey to get here, coming back, just being able to keep it all together and have such a great team behind me -- this journey's been incredible.
+And I honestly wouldn't change it for the world."

 With the win, Stephens is projected to rise to No. 17.
 She also nets a hefty payday: $3.7 million.
 Her career earnings heading into this tournament were $4,519,709, with $310,546 coming this year.